We give an overview of approximations for the factorial function, convergent or asymptotic,

 have not noticed.

-Summa summarum we highly recommend Stieltjes' formula whenever a numerical approximation of the
+Summa summarum we recommend Stieltjes's CF-formula or Luschny's CF-formula whenever a numerical approximation of the

 factorial function is required.